kittykatattack/hero/README.md

 The `update` function is also prepared use 2 versions of the model.
 The first is just used to update the model when the page doesn't need to change.
 The second updates the model and performs a fade in/out transition between the new and old page.
 ```
  -- The version of the model which is only used when
   -- the current page is being updated
   model' =
     { model
         | currentPage = newPage
         , currentPageData = currentPageData'
+        , pageMsg = pageMsg
     }

   -- The version of the model which is used when a
   -- new page is requested.
 It copies the model's
   -- last recent version of the current page into the
   -- `previousPage` property.
 It also set the starting
   -- opacity values needed to fade the previous page from
   -- 1 to 0 and the current page from 0 to 1
   model'' =
     { model
         | currentPage = newPage
         , currentPageData = currentPageData'

         -- Set the `previousPage` to the model's `currentPage`
-      -- This is the page that will be fade out in the page transition
+        -- This is the page that will be faded out in the page transition
         , previousPage = model.currentPage

-      -- Flip the start opacity values for the prevoius and current page.
+        -- Flip the start opacity values for the previous and current page.
         -- This is what creates the fade in/out effect
-      , stylePreviousPage = UI.init [ Opacity 1.0 ]
+        , stylePreviousPage = Animation.style [ Animation.opacity 1.0 ]
-      , styleCurrentPage = UI.init [ Opacity 0.0 ]
+        , styleCurrentPage = Animation.style [ Animation.opacity 0.0 ]
     }

 in
 if newPageRequested then

 -- Return a new model with the new page, perform a transition and update the
 -- infoBox
-(
-  model''
+  update FadeOutOldPage model''
-, Effects.batch
-    [ Effects.task <| Task.succeed FadeOutOldPage
-    , Effects.task <| Task.succeed FadeInNewPage
-    , Effects.task
-        <| Task.succeed (UpdateInfoBox (InfoBox.UpdateData storyLevel inventoryQuantities storyPhaseChapter))
-    ]
-)
 else

 -- Return a new model with the same page and update the infoBox
-(
+update
+  (UpdateInfoBox
+    (InfoBox.UpdateData storyLevel inventoryQuantities storyPhaseChapter)
+  )
   model'
-, Effects.batch
-    [ Effects.task
-        <| Task.succeed (UpdateInfoBox (InfoBox.UpdateData storyLevel inventoryQuantities storyPhaseChapter))
-    ]
-)
 ```

 #### The page transition effect